wdawson/okta.github.io/_source/quickstart/php/generic-auth-code.md

 }
 ```

-The result of this will provide you with a JWT for that user.
+The result of this will provide you with an access token for that user.

 ```php?start_inline=true
 $jwt = $exchange->access_token;
 ```

-Once you have the JWT, you should verify it using [this guide](/code/php/jwt-validation.html)
+This access token is a JWT and should be verified according to the process described in [Working With OAuth 2.0 Tokens](/authentication-guide/tokens/).
+This verification can be done easily with the [Okta JWT Verifier for PHP](https://github.com/okta/okta-jwt-verifier-php).

 ### Handling Errors
 If an error is present in the login, an `error` query parameter will be present.